-Let us batch convert images to WebP using the FOR command.
+Let us batch-convert images to WebP using the FOR command.
 Remember that the cwebp command had the form:-

 cwebp input.png -q 80 -o output.webp

-In this command, there are two parameters which have to change each time the command is run, the input file and the output file.
+In this command, there are two parameters that have to change each time the command is run, the input file and the output file.
 To integrate this command into FOR, we need to figure out how to specify the input file and output file using our %variable.

 The input file name is easy, FOR gives you the input file name before it runs our command.
 We can do the same thing we did with the ECHO command.